eraffenne/spark-examples/README.md

-# spark-streaming-examples
+# spark-examples

-Simple examples using Spark Streaming
+Simple examples using Spark